danielrriggs/danielrriggs.github.io/content/Jnana.md

 ---
 (Gyaan/Nyaan)

 Subjective knowledge, or, understanding.
 Must be experienced.
 Wisdom.
+Transcendental knowledge.

 Understanding isn't **transmissible**.
 My understanding of how to make good food could be different than yours.